isaacnmm/pestpolicy-hugo2XX/content/posts/when-to-use-a-cockroach-bomb/index.md

 ---
 title: When to Use a Cockroach Bomb
 description: Roaches will invade your building or home through various routes and then multiply rapidly.
-There are many methods you can use to control roaches - like roach...
+There are many methods you can use to control roaches
 slug: /when-to-use-a-cockroach-bomb/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00